-The duration of an acute kidney & ureter stones episode comprises the trigger window and the post-trigger window, as shown in Exhibit 4.
+The duration of a pediatric pneumonia episode comprises the trigger window and post-trigger window, as shown in Exhibit 4.
 Overall, the duration of the episode is referred to as the episode window.

-- Pre-trigger window: This episode has no pre-trigger window. - Trigger window: The trigger window spans the duration of the triggering encounter and associated hospitalization. - Post-trigger window: The post-trigger window begins the day after the trigger window and extends for 30 days.
+- Pre-trigger window: This episode has no pre-trigger window. - Trigger window: The trigger window spans the duration of the triggering encounter and associated hospitalization. - Post-trigger window: The post-trigger window begins the day after the trigger window and extends for 7 days.

-If a hospitalization begins on or before the 30th day of the post-trigger window and extends beyond the 30th day (i.e., is ongoing on the 31st day of the post-trigger window), then the post-trigger window is extended until discharge from the hospitalization.
-Extending the episode in this way may only occur once per window and does not lead to further extensions.
+If a hospitalization begins on or before the 7th day of the post-trigger window and extends beyond the 7th day (i.e., is ongoing on the 8th day following the episode trigger), then the post-trigger window is extended until discharge from the hospitalization.
+Extending the episode in this way may only occur once per episode window and does not lead to further extensions.
 See section 6 for the definition of hospitalization.

-EXHIBIT 4 - EXAMPLE OF DETERMINING THE EPISODE
+EXHIBIT 4 - EXAMPLE OF DETERMINING THE EPISODE DURATION